Angel cake

 Angel cake is a type of layer cake that originated in the United Kingdom, and first became popular in the late 19th century.

-Made with butter, caster sugar, eggs, vanilla extract, self-raising flour, baking powder, and red and yellow food colouring, it consists of two or three layers of sweet butter cake which are often coloured white, pink and yellow.
-It is traditionally iced with a thin layer of white icing.
+Made with butter, caster sugar, eggs, vanilla extract, self-raising flour, baking powder, and red and yellow food colouring, it consists of two or three layers of baked butter cake which are often coloured white, pink and yellow.
+Traditionally, it is iced with a thin layer of white icing.
 To serve, long bars or small rectangular slices are usually cut.

-The largest recorded Angel cake was 1 metre in length and 50 centimetres in width, which was baked in the English town of Bakewell.